From city to farm, YeeHaw! These small group sessions focus on good old-fashioned farm fun and serve as a great introduction to our ranch.

 Our volunteer and service program!
 Dynamic mentors working alongside of youth on ranch projects, developing relationships, encouraging SERVICE and fostering JOY.

 **The desire to help is deeply embedded in so many.
 Over and over we respond to people asking what they can do to help.
 It is especially rewarding when such interest comes from kids, and specifically kids with challenged circumstances.
 That interest and their offer has propelled our Helping Hooves program and sets the stage for adult and child to work together for the common good.
-Throughout the summer, on Wednesday’s and Saturday’s from 9 – 1, we will work together on a variety of projects at the ranch.
+Throughout the summer, on Wednesdays from 9-12, we will work together on a variety of projects at the ranch.
 Reach out to us through the contact page to express your interest and further the conversation about your involvement.
 These times are available for youth as well as adults.
 Please contact us if interested.